Extradition

 Unjust or oppressive

-In determining if for any other reason it would be “unjust” to surrender a person to New Zealand, the risk of prejudice to the accused in the conduct of his trial is considered.
-The term “oppressive” directs the magistrate to consider the hardship to the accused resulting from changes to his or her circumstances that have occurred after the alleged offence and before the arrest: Kakis v Government of the Republic of Cyprus [1978] 1 WLR 779 at 782–783.
+In determining if for any other reason it would be “unjust” to surrender a person to New Zealand, the risk of prejudice to the person in the conduct of their trial is considered.
+The term “oppressive” directs the magistrate to consider the hardship to the person resulting from changes to their circumstances that have occurred after the alleged offence and before the arrest: Kakis v Government of the Republic of Cyprus [1978] 1 WLR 779 at 782–783.

 [46-180] Extradition to Australia

-Generally magistrates play little part in applications for extradition to Australia.
-However magistrates may be required to take evidence in Australia for use in such matters: see s 43, Extradition Act.
-Where the Attorney-General authorises the taking of evidence for use in any proceedings for the surrender of the person to Australia, the evidence of each witness shall be reduced to writing: s 43.
+Magistrates or eligible judges may be required to take evidence in Australia for use in matters concerning applications for extradition to Australia: see s 43.
+Where the Attorney-General authorises the taking of evidence for use in any proceedings for the surrender of the person to Australia, the evidence of each witness shall be reduced to writing: s 43(2).
 Each page of the evidence of each witness is to be certified as follows:

 Each exhibit is also to be certified:

-The evidence exhibit and a certificate (Form 26) are to be sent to the Attorney-General.
+The evidence exhibit and a certificate (Form 26 of the Extradition Regulations 1988) are to be sent to the Attorney-General.

 No legal representation